 Where can I find more information?

-More information concerning the use of biometric information is available on this web site.
+More information concerning the use of biometric information Click Here.

 How do I give or deny consent?